enzuru/.emacs.d/README.md

 #### Third class

-I do not support Eglot or tree-sitter for these languages.
-Generally it is because GNU Guix does not have an appropriate language server or tree-sitter grammar packaged for it yet:
+I do not support Eglot for these languages.
+Generally it is because GNU Guix does not have an appropriate language server packaged for them yet.

 | Language    | IDE                                                                          | REPL                                                                     | Eglot | Tree-sitter |
 |-------------|------------------------------------------------------------------------------|--------------------------------------------------------------------------|-------|-------------|